Analyze Async Calls

 Of course, Backtraces of the continuation code will lead you back not just to the callback function but to the original

-async method's call time, dotTrace will leave only the time intervals where the method was executed excluding the continuation code intervals.
-You can add these intervals (as well as the await time node) to the filter by clicking the corresponding checkboxes that appear in Call Tree.
+async method's call time, dotTrace will leave only the time intervals where the method was executed.
+Note that you can include or exclude continuation code intervals (as well as the await time node) by selecting the corresponding checkboxes that appear in Call Tree.